Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Introduction

 Two typical solutions have been taken to mitigate this data leakage issue: one is to perform data splits based on scaffolds, protein families or protein clusters, and the other is to perform time-based cutoff which was proposed on earlier versions of PDBBind\cite{RFScorev3}, and was suggested by the authors of the EquiBind model on the PDBBind 2020 release\cite{equibind}.
 The scaffold or target based splitting can make sure the proteins in the complex are not similar between training and testing datasets, but they usually do not take the ligand similarities into account.
 The idea of a time-based splitting mimics a "blind test" setting, by which the model can only be trained with data released in year 2019 or earlier, and predictions are made with data after year 2019, so that the test data will never be covered by training data.
 However, since new drugs are being developed that can interact with popular protein targets that have been established for years,\cite{new_drug_old_target, new_drug_old_target2} and existing drug molecules may also be tested on new proteins\cite{drug_repurposing}, there are still frequent encounters with almost identical proteins or ligands in the latest experiments with earlier assays.
 As such, a time based splitting of the dataset is still not an ideal solution.
+We note that other data-splitting methods\cite{Datasail2025,Graber2025} have been reported in 2025 without attribution to our work on the Arxiv posted in 2023.\cite{li2023LP}